manishiitg/recruitai/readme.md

 b.5) need to remove ner and candidate classify from resumemq

-b.6. fix location based on correct section
+b.6. fix location based on correct section b.7. skills score is not used at all. need to revist it . b.8. tag for other sections except company are not used at all....

+ideas from morning.
+can we improve just simple basic ner more. if yes, then we can get fast parsing as we are skipping detectron. all is good in this mainly except work exp.

 ======

 c) for proper display of a resume, i need to capture spacing as well. not just text. right now i am missing spacing fully.